Anthony-Nolan/Atlas/README_Integration.md

 - Read access to the appropriate service bus
 - Read access to the blob storage account

+> IMPORTANT!
+>
+> Consumers of the results messages must be idempotent.
+In some cases, multiple messages will be received for a single search request.
+> The most common case of this is a transient search failure - this will trigger a failure notification, then retry.
+> This can lead to:
+> (a) A failure notification for a search request, followed by a success.
+(In the case of a truly transient error)
+> (b) Several failure notifications in a row (In the case of an unexpected error that is present for all retries of a search - e.g. an Azure outage, or unexpected error with a specific search)

 #### Receiving matching results early